mathworks/jupyter-matlab-proxy/README.md

 * System dependencies required to run MATLAB:
   - The [MATLAB Dependencies](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps) repository contains `base-dependencies.txt` files that list the libraries required to run each release of MATLAB on a given operating system.
 To see how to use these files, refer to the Dockerfiles in the same folder.

-* Linux® based systems also require `X Virtual Frame Buffer (Xvfb)`, which you can install with:
+* Linux based systems also require `X Virtual Frame Buffer (Xvfb)`, which you can install with:

   ```bash
   # On a Debian/Ubuntu based system: